Updated on September 7, 2025

 When Others’ Expectations Become Your Identity

-Those parts can help in certain seasons, but also drown out your authentic self.
+Those parts can help in certain seasons, but they can also drown out your authentic self.
 You’re not broken if you feel a quiet disconnection from your own wants.
 You’ve likely been over-practicing a role that was never fully you.
 Maybe you became the family peacemaker who never expresses needs, or the workplace problem-solver who says yes to everything.

 Social media can amplify this disconnect by showing curated versions of others’ lives, making it harder to find your identity when everyone else seems to have theirs figured out.
 Your self-worth becomes tied to performing rather than being.
 A loved one’s feedback, success in trying new things, or spending time in environments where you feel truly yourself all contribute to breaking free from these patterns.